compGeom-s23/compGeom-s23.github.io/Projects/P5-hull3d.md

 }
 ```

-Github  includes the code for:
+Github  includes code for a bunch of pimitives, including:

 ```
 long long  signed_volume(point3d a, point3d b, point3d c, point3d d)
 bool face_is_extreme(int i, int j, int k,  vector<point3d>& points)
 ```

 ### Gift wrapping: Finding the first face on the hull

-Github includes the code for finding the first face.
+In case you choose to  implement gift wrapping, finding the first face on the hull is surprisingly not straightforward, and Github includes the code for  it:

 ```
 // finds and returns a face on the hull